lambda-fairy/lambda-fairy.github.io/blog/0-draft-0-lean-popular.md

 While Coq and Lean have similar foundations in type theory, they are [completely different in culture][culture].

 Coq users care a lot about type system properties such as how every expression has a unique normal form ("canonicity").
-They spend much time exploring systems, like [homotopy type theory (HoTT)], that extend what's possible while respecting these properties.
+They spend much time exploring systems, like [homotopy type theory], that extend what's possible while respecting these properties.

 On the other hand, Lean users see the type system merely as a tool to formalize mathematics.
 They're willing to compromise any type theoretic properties (except [soundness]) if it lets them code faster.